How to Set Up Dual Monitors on a Mac?

 Step 6: If the box for Mirror Displays shows the checkmark, the same image view will appear on both connected monitors.
 Instead, uncheck the box beside the Mirror Displays option.

-Step 7: Next, you can view a visible diagram for display positioning arrangement.
+Step 7: Next, you can view a visible diagram for the display positioning arrangement.
 In case the positioning is not well managed, find the icon for the secondary monitor.

 Step 8: Hold and drag the displayed secondary monitor icon to the right position you want.
 Release your hold on the mouse to drop it in the place you prefer.